rink72/kaggle-titanic/README.md

 ## Final(?) notes

 After doing some research it appears that any score above 75% is a reasonably good one.
-The highest every acheived was 83%.
+The highest ever acheived was 83%.
 There is likely some more processing that could be done to offer some better data/results:

 - One-hot embarked, sex
 - Calculate total family size